This post may contain affiliate links. Please see my disclosure policy for details.

 It’s good to note that River Edge Lodges is completely self-catering.
 So, you will need to think about what you would like to bring for meals before you get here.

-If you don’t fancy curry, there are leaflets to lots of the takeaways in town and many of them deliver to your cabin for you so you don’t have to life a finger.
+If you don’t fancy curry, there are leaflets for lots of the takeaways in town and many of them deliver to your cabin for you so you don’t have to lift a finger.

 I highly enjoyed eating Al Fresco with just the flow of the River Earn for company.
 It was complete bliss!
 Although I did feel bad as I made the goats jealous who came to check it out.